 Needle, Needle Bar, Needle Clamp Screw

-The needle is inserted into the needle bar.
-On the right side of the needle is the needle clamp screw.
-The needle is inserted into the needle bar and the needle clamp screw is tightened to hold the needle in place.
-This next video describes how the needle is placed in the needle bar and tightened with the needle clamp screw.
+Insert the needle into the needle bar.
+Watch the video to see how the needle is placed in the needle bar and tightened with the needle clamp screw.

 Presser Foot, Presser Foot Lever & Presser Foot Pressure